cdeccio/byu-cs460-f2024/05-hw-network-layer/README.md

 `10.0.0.0/24` subnet to `r1`.

-On `r1` and `r2` use the `ip route add` command to add the entries that will allow `a` and `c` to communicate with one another, as described previously.
+On `r1` and `r2` use the `ip route add` command to add the entries that will allow `a` and `e` to communicate with one another, as described previously.
 In each case you will need to determine the appropriate IP prefixes, interface names, and next-hop IP addresses.
 Finally, add a default forwarding entry for host `e`, with `r2` as a gateway.
 This one will be more similar to what you